 On one hand hair care was one of the major things in the ancient Egypt but on the other part there were times in history when people made much more efforts on reducing unpleasant odours than real hair care.

 And not to forget about old India where using natural ingredients were the base of hair care.
-For moisturizing they treated treir hair with coconut oil, almond oil or honey while using henna was a common way to make a difference about their hair colour.
+To hydrate they treated their hair with coconut oil, almond oil or honey while using henna was a common way to make a difference about their hair colour.

 In Greece long hair was thought to be a present from God and the profession of a barber became really popular already in these ancient times and it had a great influence on the Roman Empire as well regarding barber shops.
 Hair care was important in both Empires.
 Massaging the hair, using oils (like olive oil) and lotions or aromatic scents made from flowers was common through the centuries just like trying to change the hair colour.

 The middle ages brought significant changes in our history and made Germanic people dominating.
 The influence of The Catholic Church was really strong in this period.
 For Germans long hair had a great importance and it even showed some kind of hierarchies about military and social life.
 Shorn hair was for slaves and prisoners.
 Even these days wearing long hair was not something only for women.
 A change was generated by the Catholic Church around the 10th century when they started to give advice about how long hair to have and how to wear it to be a good Christian.
 Women had really long hair and it had an erotic feature but as years passed by they started to cover it with veils following the instructions of the Catholic Church.